Ben-Kerman/immersive/doc/dictionaries.md

 The default Yomichan exporter can be configured with the following options:

 - `digits`: Replacement digits for the definition number.
-The valueshould contain exactly ten characters.
+The value should contain exactly ten characters.
 For example set this to `０１２３４５６７８９` if you want to use fullwidth digits.
 Unset by default, in which case regular ASCII numerals (`0123456789`) are used.
-- `reading_template`: Template used for displaying each reading with its variants.
+- `reading_template`: Template used for displaying each reading and its variants.
 Default:

 ```